Undergraduate field courses

 Over two weeks students spend time studying the metamorphic, igneous and structural process of the Caledonian mountain belt of Scotland.
 Throughout the trip there is a strong emphasis on developing mapping skills in preparation for their independent mapping project which follows after the trip.
 Students map a variety of rock types and structures and learn to employ the appropriate techniques in different situations.

-This 10 day field trip heads to Cyprus, during one of the more clement times of year.
-Here, we teach a range of near-surface geophysics field techniques, plus we conduct a gravity survey.
-The students also learn how to process, analyse and interpret the data they collect, aquiring a range of skills essential to every geophysicist.
-This trip replaces a previous field trip to Morocco, and undertakes the same exciting activities in a new location.
+This 10 day, geophysics-focussed field trip heads to Cyprus, during one of the more clement times of year.
+Here, we teach a range of near-surface geophysics field techniques (seismics, ground-penetrating radar, and electrical and magnetic methods), plus we conduct a gravity survey across the Troodos Mountains.
+The students also learn how to process, analyse and interpret the data they collect, acquiring a range of skills essential to every geophysicist.

 The 3rd year Sardinia fieldtrip focuses on how volcanism, metamorphism and sediments interact.
 The trip provides students with an introduction to the synthesis of field data to solve research problems in a unique field based research project chosen by the students themselves.

-Apennines and Elba, Italy (optional for all degree schemes)
+Apennines and Elba, Italy (Geology, optional for Earth and Planetary Science)

-At the end of year 2 Geology students and some Geology and Geophysics students undertake an independent mapping project.
+At the end of year 2 Geology students undertake an independent mapping project.
 This is an opportunity to integrate the many skills and wide range of knowledge that students have learnt over the previous two years.
 Over 30 days students map an area of their choice, usually in Europe.
 By synthesising field observations students then produce a final map and report, incorporating the tectonic context of the area.
 Whilst this is a major piece of work, for many this project is a highlight of their degree.